ionic-team/ionic-docs/src/content/intro.md

 ### Web Standards-based

 Ionic Framework is intentionally built on top of reliable, standardized web technologies: HTML, CSS, and JavaScript.
-Because of this, Ionic apps are future proofed by default, and connot be controlled by any one organization.
+Because of this, Ionic apps are future proofed by default, and cannot be controlled by any one organization.

 ### Beautiful Design